Open Banking User Guide

-If you wish to delete a role, you can click View next to the relevant role and Delete role at the bottom of the screen.
-Alternatively, select the down arrow next to View and you can click Delete.
+If you wish to delete a role, you can click on the relevant role and Delete role at the bottom of the screen.
+Alternatively, select the actions button (...) next to the role and you can click Delete.

 Once you have created your role you can add users.
 Navigate to the settings cog at the top right of the screen and select Users from the drop-down menu on the left hand side under Management.
 This will be where your users in the system will be listed.

 To add a new user click New user and enter the new user’s details as prompted on screen.

 Navigate down the page to where it states Modules and under Allow access to this module, where it states off, click on to enable this user to access PTX Account Visibility.

 From here, you can select the role that you want to assign to the user.
 If you want the user to be an administrator of the system, tick the box next to Administrator.

 Selecting administrator permissions enables the user to review consent and set up roles.
 If the user is required to set up users or edit, as well as set up roles, they will need to have the Manage users permissions and Administrator permissions which would enable the user to review consent, set up roles and users.
 To set the user up with manage user permissions tick the box next to Manage Users.